Skip to content

 Data Export

-In the explorer list, you can first filter the data you want to export for viewing and analysis, and support exporting to CSV files, dashboards and notes by clicking the small 「Settings」 icon.
+In the Explorer list, you can first filter out the desired data and then export it for viewing and analysis.
+Supported export formats include CSV files, dashboards, and notes.

 Gitlab